DanielGlidewell/modular-monoliths-deep-dive/README.md

 I will update this readme with my notes as I proceed through the course.

+## May 28th, 2024
+Modeled a `CartItem` and enhanced `ApplicationUser` to have a concept of a shopping cart.

 ## May 27th, 2024
 Today was focused on getting the `UsersModule` up and running.
 Had a few more tweaks to make due to API deprecations in the external libraries used by the project.